Lymphoma Blood Tests: What You Need To Know | MyLymphomaTeam

 Complete Blood Count

-The most common type of blood test for non-Hodgkin lymphoma is a complete blood count (CBC), also known as a full blood count.
+The most common type of blood test for lymphoma is a complete blood count (CBC), also known as a full blood count.
 This test uses a blood sample to measure the number of different types of cells in your blood.

 Red Blood Cells

+Also called erythrocytes, red blood cells carry oxygen from the lungs all through the body.
 In addition to measuring your red blood cell levels, a CBC will usually measure your hematocrit and hemoglobin levels.
-Hematocrit levels reveal the percentage of your blood that is made up of red blood cells.
+Hematocrit levels reveal the percentage of your blood that’s made up of red blood cells.
 By measuring hematocrit and hemoglobin, a protein in red blood cells, your doctor can better see how well these blood cells are doing their job.

 White Blood Cells